mjclemente/sendgrid.cfc/README.md

 #### `country( required string country )`
 Required.

 #### `build()`
 The function that puts it all together and builds the body for sender related API operations

+## Reference Manual for `helpers.domain`
+This section documents every public method in the `helpers/domain.cfc` file.
+A few notes about structure, data, and usage:

+- Unless indicated, all methods are chainable.

+#### `domain( required string domain )`
+Required.
+The domain name to create an authenticated domain.

+#### `subdomain( required string subdomain )`
+Sets the subdomain to use for this authenticated domain

+#### `username( required string username )`
+Sets the username associated with this domain.

+#### `custom_spf( required bolean custom_spf )`
+Specify whether to use a custom SPF or allow SendGrid to manage your SPF.
+This option is only available to authenticated domains set up for manual security.

+#### `default( required boolean default )`
+Whether to use this authenticated domain as the fallback if no authenticated domains match the sender's domain.

+#### `automatic_security( required boolean automatic_security )`
+Whether to allow SendGrid to manage your SPF records, DKIM keys, and DKIM key rotation.

+#### `custom_dkim_selector( required string custom_dkim_selector )`
+Sets a custom DKIM selector.
+Accepts three letters or numbers.

+#### `ips( required any ips )`
+Set an array of ips you would like associated to this domain.
+If ips are already set, this overwrites them.

+#### `addIp( required string ip )`
+Appends a single ip to the ips array

+#### `build()`
+The function that puts it all together and builds the body for sender related API operations

+## Reference Manual for `helpers.webhook`
+This section documents every public method in the `helpers/webhook.cfc` file.
+A few notes about structure, data, and usage:

+- Unless indicated, all methods are chainable.

+#### `url( required string url )`
+Required.
+The URL that you want the event webhook to POST to.

+#### `bounce( required bolean bounce )`
+Sets bounce flag - Receiving server could not or would not accept message.

+#### `click( required boolean click )`
+Sets click flag - Recipient clicked on a link within the message.
+You need to enable Click Tracking for getting this type of event.

+#### `deferred( required boolean deferred )`
+Sets deferred flag - Recipient's email server temporarily rejected message.

+#### `delivered( required boolean delivered )`
+Sets delivered flag - Recipient's email server temporarily rejected message.

+#### `dropped( required boolean dropped )`
+Sets dropped flag - You may see the following drop reasons: Invalid SMTPAPI header, Spam Content (if spam checker app enabled), Unsubscribed Address, Bounced Address, Spam Reporting Address, Invalid, Recipient List over Package Quota

+#### `enabled( required boolean enabled )`
+Sets enabled flag - Indicates if the event webhook is enabled.

+#### `group_resubscribe( required boolean group_resubscribe )`
+Sets group_resubscribe flag - Recipient resubscribes to specific group by updating preferences.
+You need to enable Subscription Tracking for getting this type of event.

+#### `group_unsubscribe( required boolean group_unsubscribe )`
+Sets group_unsubscribe flag - Recipient unsubscribe from specific group, by either direct link or updating preferences.
+You need to enable Subscription Tracking for getting this type of event.

+#### `open( required boolean open )`
+Sets open flag - Recipient has opened the HTML message.
+You need to enable Open Tracking for getting this type of event.

+#### `spam_report( required boolean spam_report )`
+Sets spam_report flag - Recipient marked a message as spam.

+#### `unsubscribe( required boolean unsubscribe )`
+Sets unsubscribe flag - Recipient clicked on message's subscription management link.
+You need to enable Subscription Tracking for getting this type of event.

+#### `oauth_client_id( required string oauth_client_id )`
+Sets the oath client id - The client ID Twilio SendGrid sends to your OAuth server or service provider to generate an OAuth access token.
+When passing data in this field, you must also include the oauth_token_url field.

+#### `oauth_client_secret( required string oauth_client_secret )`
+Set the oath client secret - This secret is needed only once to create an access token.
+SendGrid will store this secret, allowing you to update your Client ID and Token URL without passing the secret to SendGrid again.
+When passing data in this field, you must also include the oauth_client_id and oauth_token_url fields.

+#### `oauth_token_url( required string oauth_token_url )`
+Set the oath token URL - The URL where Twilio SendGrid sends the Client ID and Client Secret to generate an access token.
+This should be your OAuth server or service provider.
+When passing data in this field, you must also include the oauth_client_id field.

+#### `build()`
+The function that puts it all together and builds the body for sender related API operations